 Improved tax systems and more efficient public spending could help reduce the projected deficits to sustainable levels, although reductions in non-aging related outlays are likely to become less and less feasible over time.
-Thus, as aging-related spending expands, the need for a combination of higher taxation (or contributions) and cuts in such spending would become unavoidable.25 These measures are politically very difficult26 and involve complex political economy dilemmas because they impact the various cohorts of the population differently.
-For instance, reducing aging-related spending could be seen as increasing taxation on the elderly.
-Nevertheless, these measures will become unavoidable to ensure sustainability of the public finances and thus prevent a public debt crisis, with its adverse social and economic effects.
-The specific combination of taxation and aging-related spending cuts would depend on the individual country's social priorities.27
+Thus, as aging-related spending expands, the need for a combination of higher taxation (or contributions) and cuts in such spending would become unavoidable.29 These measures are increasingly difficult from a political point of view and involve complex political economy dilemmas because they impact the various cohorts of the population differently and an eventual fiscal crisis, due to growing levels of debt and declining rates of GDP growth.